 - Attend departmental training sessions, including customer service training, exhibition walkthroughs, and regularly-scheduled practice and discussion sessions.

 - Conduct research on exhibitions and educational theory and methods.

 - On an as-needed basis, participate in the planning and/or implementation of exhibition-based educational programs and artists’ projects.

 While performing the essential functions of this job, the incumbent must be able to do the following:

 - Specific visual abilities include close vision, color vision, depth perception, and the ability to adjust focus.
-Must be able to visually inspect work.

-- Manual dexterity to operate a computer and other office equipment required.
+- Must be able to visually inspect work.
+Manual dexterity to operate a computer and other office equipment required.